CaLe-s-Villain/trade-tap/docs/CONTRIBUTING.md

 Before submitting your PR:

-- ✅ Lint your code with `npm run lint`
 - ✅ Run unit tests with `npm test`
-- ✅ Update or add tests where applicable (Jest, Cypress, etc.)
+- ✅ Update or add tests where applicable (Vitest, Cypress, etc.)

 ---